 We are here (physically in the office that is...) from 8am - 5pm EST- Monday through Friday, but can be available at other times by appointment (if you're local).
 The website is "open" 24/7 and never gets dusty!

 WHAT DOES THE STAFF AT MY BIKE SHOP RIDE?

 We ride all kinds of bikes!
-Brian has been saddled up on a 2016 Blue Triad SLR and recently bought a Blue Philly fat bike for the snow here in maryland, while Logan is often seen on his tandem with his girlfriend or in the shop building up his custom Fat Bike.
+Brian has been saddled up on a 2016 Blue Triad SLR and recently bought a Blue Philly fat bike for the snow here in Maryland, while Logan is often seen on his tandem with his girlfriend or in the shop building up his custom Fat Bike.
 Tanner just nabbed a Specialized Crosstrail, and Lisa dominates triathlons on a Blue AC1 EX.
-Todd is building up a custom Litespeed C1R superbike, while Joey hops around on a 29er unicycle (no joke at all).
-Ben conquers all on his Giant Trinity and Dom has a Felt DA tr bike.
+Todd is building up a custom Litespeed C1R superbike, Ben conquers all on his Giant Trinity and Dom has a Felt DA tr bike.
 Finally, Mark, our super chief, is still putting out impressive watts on his Cannondale Super Six and Specialized SHIV TT.
 Of course, these choices could and do change pretty darn often!

 IS MY SIZE ON A ROAD BIKE THE SAME AS ON A TRIATHLON/TIME TRIAL BIKE?